'Dotard' or 'old lunatic'? North Korea chooses its words carefully

 (CNN)North Korean leader Kim Jong Un had some choice words for US President Donald Trump Friday, accusing the American leader of "mentally deranged behavior."

-But it was Kim's use of the term "dotard," an insult dating back to the 14th century, that has set the internet alight.
+But it was Kim's use of the term "dotard," that has set the internet alight.
+While not widely used today, the insult is centuries old, appearing in medieval literature from the ninth century.

 Searches for the term have spiked in the wake of Kim's address, according to dictionary Merriam-Webster, which defines the term as referring to "a state or period of senile decay marked by decline of mental poise."